Tunnels in popular culture: England

 The tunnel appears to have been well known, though the cave remains hidden.
 A second story tells how this subterranean passage is supposed to run from the Castle to nearby Easby Abbey.
 Some soldiers once sent a drummer-boy along it to test the theory and followed the sound of his drum almost halfway to the Abbey.
-Then the drumming stopped and the boy was never seen alive again, but his ghost is said to haunt the tunnel, from where a slow drumbeat is still sometimes heard.
+The drumming suddenly stopped and the boy was never seen again, but his ghost is said to haunt the tunnel, from where a slow drumbeat is still sometimes heard.
 A memorial stone marks the spot at which the drum beat was last heard.
 It is believed that the legendary tunnel was constructed in medieval times as an escape route to the castle for the abbot and canons of the abbey in case of an attack from the Scots, who were continually making raids into the northern counties of England.

 A smugglers' tunnel is said to run from Smugglers' Farm in Herstmonceux, Sussex to the Pevensey Marshes, a good distance away.

 A whole network of secret Knights Templar tunnels is said to run beneath Hertford Castle, running to Dinsley and other local places.

 A 'secret tunnel' exists at Pevensey Castle in East Sussex, although not open for public access.
 It links the keep with the former market square and is thought to be Norman in origin; it was reused during the Second World War.

 A series of tunnels are said to lie beneath Glastonbury Tor.
 The most famous tale is about a tunnel from Glastonbury Abbey to the Tor.
 At one time some thirty monks were rumoured to have entered the Tor via this tunnel, but only three came out again, and two of them were insane and one was struck dumb.
 Another widely believed legend is that of a long-distance tunnel leading from the crypt of the Lady (or Galilee) Chapel, under the River Brue to a distant point, possibly to the village of Street, where a passage exists from an outlying building in the grounds of the old manor house.
 A dog is said to have been put into the tunnel at Street and found his way out at the Glastonbury end.

 A tunnel is said to run from King's College Chapel to Granchester Manor, Cambridge, passing under the river Cam.